5 Ways To Survive The Rainy Season in Japan

 Bioré’s Sara Sara Powder Sheets are a classic deo-sheet choice and come in a variety of ten-pack fruity scents and colorful designs.

 In Japan, it’s perfectly acceptable to towel-dry yourself in public and actually encourages a kind of I’m sweaty-you’re sweaty-we’re all sweaty sisterhood (though you would never share a sweat towel as far as we know).
-Japan is the land of towels, so you could mix it up with a different cloth for work and play, or match the pattern to your umbrella for über-chic tsuyu style.
-The ¥100 store’s huge range can give you an idea of the overwhelming towel choices that you’re up against.
-Department, lifestyle and Japanese gift stores are a good way to upgrade your sweat towel status to Mario Testino towel series level.
+Japan is the land of towels, so you could mix it up with a different cloth for work and play or match the pattern to your umbrella for uber-chic tsuyu style.
+The 100 yen shop’s colossal range can give you an idea of the overwhelming towel choices that you’re up against.
+Department, lifestyle and Japanese gift stores are an excellent way to upgrade your sweat towel status to the Mario Testino towel series level.

 If we were living Game of Thrones in real life, our house motto for this month would definitely be “mold is coming.”
-The rainy season equals party time for mold and you’ll spot it appearing uninvited in several areas of your home, ready to stick stubbornly like the Shroud of Turin taunting you with its ridiculous staying power.
+The rainy season equals party time for mold and bugs, and you’ll spot them appearing uninvited in several areas of your home, ready to stick stubbornly like the Shroud of Turin, taunting you with their ridiculous staying power.

-Beat it back by being strict with yourself (we know it’s hard, but you’ve got to).
-Put away the futon every day, run the fan in the bathroom and open the windows whenever possible.
-Religiously spraying vulnerable areas with kabi kiraa カビキラー (lit.: “mold-killer”) will also help.
+Beat mold back by being strict with yourself (we know it’s hard, but you’ve got to).
+Put away the futon every day, run the fan in the bathroom and open the windows with a fly screen whenever possible.
+Religiously spraying vulnerable areas with カビキラー (kabi kiraa; “mold-killer”) will also help.
 Don’t leave wet clothes in the washing machine or food out of the fridge unless you want your house to smell like a canal.

 It might be a personal preference, but we do think that Japan looks rather beautiful in the rain.
 Hike up those rain boots and get snapping arty Instagram photos of umbrellas at the scramble crossing or a rain-soaked businessman biking underneath a bridge.
 Tokyo’s hydrangeas, which are in full bloom during tsuyu, are also beautifully photogenic.
 For those who choose to stay at home, why not get crafty and make a teru teru bozu, otherwise known as “Japanese rain-prevention dolls”, to ward off the rain and hope for sunshine.

-Let us know if you have any tips of your own in the comments.
+Let us know if you have any tips about the rainy season in Japan in the comments.

 Leave a Reply